kof/diff-renderer/readme.md

 ## Gotchas

 1. Don't attach listeners to the elements within renderer container.
 Do event delegation.
 1. Don't change elements directly, use DiffRenderer.
-If you changed an element directly - refresh DiffRenderer.
+If you (or some lib) changed an element directly - refresh DiffRenderer.

 ## Playground